yamaga-shu/network-linux/README.md

 # network-linux

 This project is my reference for network-related topics.
-Using Linux commands, I am creating a virtual network on my local PC (Raspberry Pi) step by step.
+Using Linux commands, Creating a virtual network on my local PC (Raspberry Pi) step by step.

 ## References